PVirie/thinking/README.md

 ## To do

 -   World update prior vs bootstrapping (implement statistical keeping of the variance and mean to estimate extreme cases.)
--   Convert all np array to jax array.
+-   Reimplement proxy
 -   Test the algorithm with many elaborate example environments.
--   ~Jax~
+-   ~Convert all np array to jax array.~
 -   ~Vector field representation~
 -   ~Basis learning~
 -   ~Test: one step find path without enhancement~